vnshsharma/Mathematica/README.md

 # Mathematica

-This is a mathematica Repository for Numerical Method
+This is a Repository for Mathematica (Numerical Method).